Farzad-R/Brook-AI/documentation/Tools_Documentation.md

-# Lookup Company Policies (RAG) Tools Description:
+# Lookup Company Policies (for RAG) Tools Description:

 The assistant retrieve policy information to answer user questions.
 Note that enforcement of these policies still must be done within the tools/APIs themselves, since the LLM can always ignore this.